MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/How-to-Configure-Protected-Accounts.md

 ms.assetid: f96a0876-3e9f-4e6b-94ca-9524b47aabf2
 ---
 # How to Configure Protected Accounts
 Through Pass\-the\-hash \(PtH\) attacks, an attacker can authenticate to a remote server or service by using the underlying NTLM hash of a user's password \(or other credential derivatives\).
-Microsoft has previously [published guidance](http://www.microsoft.com/download/details.aspx?id=36036) to mitigate pass\-the\-hash attacks. [!INCLUDE[winblue_server_2](includes/winblue_server_2_md.md)] includes new features to help mitigate such attacks further.
+Microsoft has previously [published guidance](http://www.microsoft.com/download/details.aspx?id=36036) to mitigate pass\-the\-hash attacks.
+Windows Server 2012 R2  includes new features to help mitigate such attacks further.
 For more information about other security features that help protect against credential theft, see [Credentials Protection and Management](http://technet.microsoft.com/library/dn408190.aspx).
 This topic explains how to configure the following new features:

 -   [Protected Users](How-to-Configure-Protected-Accounts.md#BKMK_AddtoProtectedUsers)